mestiez/zview/README.md

 - All images are fully loaded into memory before being displayed.
 For large and/or animated images, this can become a problem.
 - HDR images aren't rendered correctly
+- The directory queue is reloaded every time an arrow key is pressed (should probably be cached until F5 is pressed)